 Services are available in many of the area elementary, middle and high schools.
 Services are referred through school support teams and focus on positive functioning throughout the school day.

-Services are contracted through area schools to provide1-1 or school wide behavioral supports to children with emotional behavioral needs and on the autism spectrum.
+Services are contracted through area schools to provide1 one-on-one or school-wide behavioral supports to children with emotional behavioral needs and on the autism spectrum.
 Applied Behavioral Analysis is used as the framework for intervention.